Understanding Tax Withholding and Its Importance

 Standard Deduction Increase

-For married couples filing jointly in 2025, the standard deduction has increased to $31,500, up by $2,300 from the previous year.
-This increase reduces taxable income for many taxpayers, potentially affecting the amount of tax that should be withheld from paychecks.
-You can read more about this update at Kiplinger’s coverage of the 2025 standard deduction.
+For married couples filing jointly in 2026, the standard deduction has increased to $32,200.
+This increase reduces taxable income for many taxpayers, potentially affecting the amount of tax withheld from paychecks.

 The “No Tax on Tips Act”

-The IRS has confirmed that there will be no immediate changes to payroll forms or federal withholding tables for Tax Year 2025 under the Inflation Reduction Act.
+The IRS has confirmed that there will be no immediate changes to payroll forms or federal withholding tables for Tax Year 2026 under the Inflation Reduction Act.
 This means that while tax laws may evolve, the withholding process remains stable for the current year, simplifying mid-year adjustments for both employees and employers.
-The confirmation is detailed in an Experian industry report.

 Common Questions About Mid-Year Withholding Changes